-Like most sport professionals, young or senior your thoughts process throughout a match is going to be key in winning – in the context of Squash it is equally as important given the health benefits of the sport, notably reducing any form of anxiety.
+Like most sports professionals, young or senior your thought process throughout a match is going to be key in winning – in the context of Squash, it is equally as important given the health benefits of the sport, notably reducing any form of anxiety.

-The root of negative thoughts is based on fear; whether it is fear of failing, fear of mistakes, fear of criticism, fearing of losing playing time and much more, etc.
+The root of negative thoughts is based on fear; whether it is fear of failing, fear of mistakes, fear of criticism, fear of losing playing time, and many more, etc.

-For any junior Squash player, fear sometimes a factor in whether they continue to play beyond a particular age.
-Compared to an adult Squash player, he or she is more likely to lose it and possibility curse on the Squash court.
+For any junior Squash player, fear is sometimes a factor in whether they continue to play beyond a particular age.
+Compared to an adult Squash player, he or she is more likely to lose it and possibly curse on the Squash court.

 Secondly once admitted it cannot be cured straight away by squashing or pressing it down.
 These thoughts have to be given airtime.
 Needless to say, you have to listen as you repeated each negative suggestion repeatedly.
 No one has to buy in or believe.

 Simply put all you have to do is acknowledge these thoughts and comments ONCE and then let them go.
 This of course is much easier said than done.
 The sentence thank you for sharing might be useful to you.
 You need not yell at your thoughts and tell them they have no rights because for sure they will come back and bite you when you least expect it.